Other Stamp Duty refunds

-If you executed the instrument before 19 October 2017 it may not contain the certificate.
+If you executed the instrument of transfer before 19 October 2017 it may not contain the certificate.
 In this case, you should also include a letter signed by the seller(s) and purchaser(s).
-This letter must certify that the instrument was executed solely in pursuance of a binding contract entered into before 11 October 2017.
+This letter must certify that the instrument of transfer was executed solely in pursuance of a binding contract entered into before 11 October 2017.

 Residential Development Stamp Duty Refund Scheme

 You may qualify for a refund under this Scheme.
 For more information, see Residential Development Stamp Duty Refund Scheme.